 - Challenge welfare changes

-- Online campaigns around lockdown and the mistreatment of Adults with learning disabilities and autism in secure units
+- Online campaigns around lockdown and the mistreatment of adults with learning disabilities and Autism in secure units

-- Lobbying PMs and governing bodies
+- Lobby PMs and governing bodies

 - Social events both on and offline